pavan-uppari/sde_sheet/docs/arrays/arrays3.md

 ## Grid Unique Paths

-**Problem Statement**: Given a matrix m X n, count paths from left-top to the right bottom of a matrix with the constraints that from each cell you can either only move to the rightward direction or the downward direction.<br>
+**❓**: Given a matrix m X n, count paths from left-top to the right bottom of a matrix with the constraints that from each cell you can either only move to the rightward direction or the downward direction.<br>

 ![image](https://assets.leetcode.com/uploads/2018/10/22/robot_maze.png)